starstech/medtrack/database/PRODUCTION_SETUP.md

 - Rotate API keys regularly
 - Use different keys for different environments
 - Never expose service role key in client-side code
+- Use environment variables with `VITE_` prefix for client-side keys
+- Validate API keys in measurement preferences service

 ### 2. Database Access
 - Use least privilege principle